 Receive your use and occupancy permit and final health inspection!

 There are a lot of other administrative duties to be taken care of between conception and completion but these are the big items you must have before you serve your first customer.

 If this sounds a little to overwhelming to you, maybe you are not ready to enter into a full facility.
 The good news there are options.
 Consider contacting your church if they have an approved facility and rent space there.
 Many taverns have kitchens for rent – consider that as a first step, but again don’t plan on a getting rich.
 Go Mobile!
 That is how I got started.
 The mobile trend has never been so popular.
 There are also ads in popular online listings for kitchen space.
 But beware of something that sounds to good to be true.

-SMF Training Solutions is more than a Training company.
-We also offer a variety of consulting services including restaurant start up.
-If you are considering opening your own facility and would like a free 15 minute phone consultation please email me a request along with your proposed plans and a good time to contact you.
-My email is email@example.com
+SMF Training and Consulting offer a variety of consulting services including restaurant start up.
+If you are considering opening your own facility and would like a free consultation please call the office at 410-687-1015.
+We will be happy to help.

 When Carl Fisher, the Owner of the Inner Harbor, Five Guys ® Burgers and Fries franchise, contacted me for training I thought he would be just another satisfied customer.
 Over several months I have trained many of his employees.
 What I didn’t know was the opportunity he offers to his employees.
 Read on – this man deserves some credit.